juanmf/StepperMotors/README.md

 # Intro

-Although Python and PC in general (RPI in particular) are not optimal for accurate timing of stepper motor pulses (SO scheduler + Python sleep inaccuracies and, ATM, Global Interpreter Lock [GIL]), this library aims at providing a versatile tool for managing a set of stepper motors (through their drivers) in several ways that might fit specific scenarios.
+Although Python and PC in general (RPI in particular) are not optimal for accurate timing of stepper motor pulses (OS scheduler + Python sleep inaccuracies and, ATM, Global Interpreter Lock [GIL]), this library aims at providing a versatile tool for managing a set of stepper motors (through their drivers) in several ways that might fit specific scenarios.